BhoomiGohil/Scrimba-JS-Counter/README.md

-# Cookies
+# Counter

 ## Description

-The Cookies project is a simple web application that allows users to click on a heading to increment a cookie count displayed on the page.
+The Counter project is a simple web application that allows users to click on a heading to increment a cookie count displayed on the page.
 It's a fun and interactive way to demonstrate basic JavaScript functionality.

 ## Features